-Summer has arrived in a big way across San Antonio with record heat blanketing the region.
-We are right in the middle of our first heatwave of 2020, and it is a very dangerous one.
-With several more days of triple digits in the forecast, that means heat safety precautions need to be taken very seriously, especially when it comes to the elderly.
+The official start of the summer of 2021 will be arriving in a big way across San Antonio with heat advisories blanketing the region.
+With several more days of heat near triple digits in the forecast, that means heat safety precautions need to be taken very seriously, especially when it comes to the elderly.
 Senior citizens are one age group which is highly susceptible to heat illness.

 DIFFERENT KINDS OF HEAT ILLNESS